-VRE's 2040 System Plan identified capital and operating requirements needed for the system; and the associated Financial Plan found a clear need for increased funding for the system, even without any proposed expansion of service.
-VRE currently provides approximately 18,000 rides a day.
-Many of those utilizing the system are transit choice riders who would otherwise be driving on key segments of the National Highway System - I-95 and I-66.
-Both facilities are key to national commerce and military movement.
-Here in Northern Virginia, making smart choices between modes is what NVTA is trying to do (Revises and reaffirms position).
+O VRE's 2040 System Plan identified capital and operating requirements needed for the system; and the associated Financial Plan found a clear need for increased funding even without any expansion of service.
+While some elements of the 2040 Plan have been funded through Smart Scale and the Atlantic Gateway projects, additional funding for both capital and operating remains a critical need to sustain the current level of service and meet future demand.

-• Federal funding and cooperation is critical to the expansion of the Long Bridge, currently a significant impediment to enhancing passenger and freight rail service in the Northeast Corridor.
-Expanding the Long Bridge is identified in VRE's 2040 Plan.

-The Authority urges the Federal government to complete implementation of the Positive Train Control initiative in order to improve employee and passenger safety in rail corridors used by VRE.
+- VRE currently provides approximately 20,000 rides a day.
+Most of those utilizing the system are transit choice riders who would otherwise be driving on Northern Virginia's already congested roadways.
+VRE provides the equivalent of an additional lane on the I-95/I-395 and I-66 Corridors of Statewide Significance during peak periods with less pollution, energy consumption and accident cost from highway operation. - o Federal funding and cooperation is critical to the expansion of the Long Bridge, currently a significant impediment to enhancing passenger and freight rail service in the Northeast Corridor.
+Expanding the Long Bridge is identified in VRE's 2040 Plan. - o The Authority urges the Federal government to complete implementation of the Positive Train Control initiative in order to improve employee and passenger safety in rail corridors used by VRE.